Skip to content

 if errors.Is(err, core.ErrAbortPipeline) {

-// Intentional termination (e.g., CORS preflight)
+// Intentional termination (e.g., Auth failure)

 return nil